Last Updated on 8 June 2023 by admin

-In today’s ever-evolving threat landscape, both the mitigation and fending off of cyber threats is becoming increasingly challenging.
+In today’s ever-evolving threat landscape, both the mitigation and fending off of cyber threats are becoming increasingly challenging.
 With attacks frequently making front-page news, it’s no longer a question of if but when an organization might be targeted.

 The National Cyber Security Alliance stated that annually, 20% of small businesses are successfully targeted – and 60% of those attacked have to close their doors within 6 months of the attack.
 So, it is critical to be aware of your specific weak spots and how to successfully mitigate them quickly and effectively.
 Below we have outlined where some common weaknesses lie.